About the CCA

 Dr. Manisha Verma

-Manisha is a family doctor at a diverse urban family health team, and is currently residing in Toronto, ON.
+Manisha is a family doctor at a diverse urban family health team, residing in Toronto, ON.
 She joined the board in June 2014 and was recently diagnosed with celiac disease.
 Her interests within the CCA include education (specifically of other health professionals), advocacy, and community awareness.
 She completed an Honours BSc. at McMaster University in 2006, her MD at the University of Toronto in 2010, and her Family Medicine Residency at the University of Toronto in 2012.
 She is also an adjunct lecturer with the Department of Family & Community Medicine at U of T, educating medical students and residents in a variety of settings.
 In her free time she enjoys travelling, music, and discovering great food (gluten free of course)!